 What is a community battery?

-Community batteries can be owned by electricity distribution businesses or third parties such as community energy groups, electricity retailers, aggregators, and private investors.
+Community batteries can be owned by electricity distribution businesses or third parties such as community energy groups, electricity retailers, and private investors.